mtkfolger/EatWeighFit/README.md

 >To run this application, simply visit www.eatweighfit.com

 **Group Member Responsibilities/Tasks**
-Alyssa:
+Alyssa: Routes, Helpers
-Cierra:
+Austin: Models, Creating Tables
-Austin:
+Cierra: Routes, Helpers
-Michael F:
+Michael F: Handlebars.js

 **Usage** <a name="Usage"></a>
 >Any person interested in setting and tracking fitness and/or weight loss goals can benefit from the unbelieveable potential of Eat, Weigh, Fit!